College Policies I Termination of Employment

 If the discharge of any employee has been approved, a meeting will be scheduled with the Supervisor, Department Head and the Director of Human Resources to inform the employee of the decision to terminate employment.
 The employee will be given an opportunity to respond and will be informed of the opportunity to file a written rebuttal with Human Resources.

 If any employee is being discharged, the Director of Human Resources will provide a Discharge Letter identifying the reason(s) for discharge.
 If the employee is unavailable to receive the Discharge Letter, it will be mailed to the employee at the address on file with Human Resources.
 An employee who disagrees with the grounds for termination may submit a written rebuttal to the Director of Human Resources within five days of the date of the Discharge Letter.
 The employee may also file a grievance with the Chief of Staff.

 Elimination of Positions

 The College may eliminate a position if financial constraints or changes in the College’s organizational structure require such action.
 Employees will be provided written notification from the College of the effective date of the change.
 An employee whose position is being eliminated will be given appropriate consideration for other vacant positions for which he/she may be qualified, but if no such position is available, employment with the College will be terminated.
 Please see Reduction in Force Policy for further details.

-At the time of voluntary or involuntary termination of employment, the employee must do the following:
+At the time of voluntary or involuntary termination of employment, the employee should follow these procedures:

 At the time of the Exit Interview, the Exit Clearance Form must be submitted to Human Resources, all property must be returned to the College for an employee to be cleared.
-Human Resources must have completed the exit interview prior to the last day of work so that the final paycheck can be released on time.
+All areas designated on the Exit Interview form must be signed off by the designee and Human Resources must have completed the exit interview prior to the last day of work so that the final paycheck can be released on time.